SubhaVellapandi-Lister/data-channel-import/builtins/README.md

 * scanTool - `scanii` or `clamav`, defaults to `scanii`.
 * byInput - optional settings, keys are by input name,
   * failOnFinding - fail job if this input has a finding
-* inputs - Optional property, should one entry per intput name that needs additonal config
-  * columnTypes - Optional property to define non-string column types for certain columns in the input.
-See [Athena Data Types](https://docs.aws.amazon.com/athena/latest/ug/data-types.html) for possible values.

 Example Config